quantiota/AI-Agent-Farm/README.md

 The four applications used in this project (Visual Studio Code, QuestDB, Grafana, and an AI Agent) can be Dockerized to simplify deployment and management.
 The Dockerfiles for each application are included in the repository, and instructions for building and running the Docker containers are provided in the documentation.
 By Dockerizing the applications, it is possible to create a self-contained environment that can be easily moved between systems or replicated on multiple machines.
 This can simplify deployment and ensure consistency across different environments.

 ### Backup
-To ensure data integrity and prevent data loss, it is important to create regular backups of the QuestDB database and the AI Agent workspace on the remote GPU server.The backup process can be automated using a shell script, which can be scheduled to run regularly using a cron job.
+To ensure data integrity and prevent data loss, it is important to create regular backups of the QuestDB database and the AI Agent workspace on the remote GPU server.
+The backup process can be automated using a shell script, which can be scheduled to run regularly using a cron job.

 ### Failover & Remote Management System
 The AI Agent Farm also includes failover and load balancing functions to ensure high availability and prevent downtime.
 In addition, a remote management system is provided to enable easy monitoring and control of the infrastructure from anywhere even without a public IP.